Current Offers as of Spring 2025

 William Forster (dated 1775, London)

 This William Forster cello from 1775 is a soloist level cello.
-The instrument possesses a very responsive deep bass and a complex projecting tone, comparable to many 18th c.
-Italian cellos.
+The instrument possesses a very responsive deep bass and a complex projecting tone, comparable to many 18th century Italian cellos.

 Contact for more information and pricing.